 Mojave National Preserve has 36 documented reptile species.
-Reptiles of the class Reptilia are cold-blooded, regulating their body temperature based on environmental conditions.
-Their thick, scaly skin comprised of keratin, a protein found in human nails, minimizes water loss through evaporation, which is an important adaptation in such an arid climate.
+Reptiles of the class Reptilia are cold-blooded, which means that they regulate their body temperature based on environmental conditions.
+Their thick, scaly skin is comprised of keratin, a protein found in human nails.
+This minimizes water loss through evaporation, which is an important adaptation in such an arid climate.

 Chuckwalla: (Sauromalus obesus) Loose skin, granular scales, and a distinctive paunch, Chuckwallas are the second largest lizard in the US next to the Gila Monster.
 Fond of yellow flowers, such as those found on brittle bush, 10-16 inch chuckwallas are observed along lava flows and rocky areas throughout the preserve.
 During breeding season, adults will develop a pinkish hue.
 Elusive and evasive, chuckwallas can foil predators by trapping themselves in crevices through inflating their bodies.